The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

 Of course, this is correct up to total temporal (see (\ref{eqn04})) and spatial (see (\ref{eqn04}), (\ref{eqn09.2}), and (\ref{eqn74})) derivatives.
 The modification of the initial Lagrangian (\ref{eqn04}) was proposed by Dirac while (\ref{eqn74}) is obtained in the course of preserving relations found among contributions of higher order in the momenta to the constraints and the Hamiltonian.
 It would be very difficult to guess (\ref{eqn74}) without knowing the final result.
 Such an additional integration appearing in (\ref{eqn74}), is very often performed at the Lagrangian level.
 For example, in the book by Gitman and Tyutin \cite{Gitmanbook}, in addition to Dirac's (\ref{eqn04}) (which are $B$ and first term of $C^{i}$ of Eq.
 (4.4.12) in \cite{Gitmanbook} ), the integrations of (\ref{eqn74}) were performed at the Lagrangian level (the second and third terms of $C^{i}$).
 The integrations of (\ref{eqn74}) can be derived only in the course of the Hamiltonian procedure, but such integrations (if they are known) are also correct when applied to the Lagrangian because (going back to Dirac's derivation) it is clear that $L_{X}\left( 0\right) $ was constructed before the elimination of the velocities (i.e., at the Lagrangian level).

-How is this covariant form of $H_{G}$ (\ref{eqn80}) (which is equivalent to what was found in \cite{KKRV}) related to Dirac's expression for the Hamiltonian?
+How is this \textquotedblleft covariant\textquotedblright\footnote{We use the term \textquotedblleft covariant\textquotedblright\ to distinguish constraints $\chi^{0\sigma}$ that follow directly from time development of the primary constraints $p^{o\sigma}$ and lead to a compact and symmetric form (\ref{eqn80}) for the canonical part of the Hamiltonian.
+This is \textquotedblleft covariance\textquotedblright\ in the sense of \cite{Teit-PRL}, i.e. constraints are contracted with components of a true tensor (components $g_{o\sigma}$), contrary to a similar form used in the ADM formulation (see, for example, \cite{SalisburyPS}, Eq.
+(4.12): $H=N^{\mu }\mathcal{H}_{\mu}$) where $N^{\mu}$ is neither a true vector nor components of any true tensor.} form of $H_{G}$ (\ref{eqn80}) (which is equivalent to what was found in \cite{KKRV}) related to Dirac's expression for the Hamiltonian?
 Are they equivalent?
 The relationship between scalar constraints $\chi^{00}$ and $\mathcal{H}_{L}$ \ was found in (\ref{eqn53}); we now consider the relation between the vector constraints.

 Let us inspect the form of our constraints calculated to different orders appearing in (\ref{eqn51}), (\ref{eqn52}), and (\ref{eqn20}).
 There are simple relations between the contributions of different orders to $\chi^{00}$ and $\chi^{0k}$: